 While colorectal cancer may run in families, family history explains only about 20% of cases.
 As with other types of cancer, it is often difficult to pinpoint the trigger.
 Known risk factors for colorectal cancer include:

-- Inflammatory Bowel Disease: Having IBD over a long period of time increases the risk, since chronic inflammation is a known trigger of cancer.
-IDB includes Crohn’s disease and ulcerative colitis.
+Inflammatory Bowel Disease: Having IBD over a long period of time increases the risk, since chronic inflammation is a known trigger of cancer.
+IBD includes Crohn’s disease and ulcerative colitis.

 SYMPTOMS & SCREENING